hashgraph/hedera-sdk-reference/reference/cryptography/PrivateKey.md

 ##### `fromBytes` ( `data`: `bytes` ): `PrivateKey`

-Parses a private key from bytes.
+Parses a DER encoded Ed25519 or ECDSA private key

+**Note**: The use of raw bytes for a Ed25519 private key is deprecated; use `fromBytesEd25519()` instead.

 ---

 ##### `fromBytesDer` ( `data`: `bytes` ): `PrivateKey`

-Parses a private key from a DER endcoded private key.
+Parses a DER encoded Ed25519 or ECDSA private key

+**Note**: Does **not** support raw bytes; the data provided must be DER encoded.

 ---

 ##### `fromBytesEcdsa` ( `data`: `bytes` ): `PrivateKey`

-Parses a private key from raw bytes for ECDSA.
+Parses an ECDSA private key from either DER encoded or raw bytes.

 ---

 ##### `fromBytesEd25519` ( `data`: `bytes` ): `PrivateKey`

-Parses a private key from raw bytes for Ed25519.
+Parses an Ed25519 private key from either DER encoded or raw bytes.

 ---

 ##### `fromString` ( `text`: `String` ): `PrivateKey`

-Recovers a PrivateKey from its DER encoded representation.
+Parses a HEX and DER encoded Ed25519 or ECDSA private key

-Use `fromStringEcdsa()` or `fromStringEd25519()` to create a `PrivateKey` from bytes without a DER prefix
+**Note**: The use of raw bytes for a Ed25519 private key is deprecated; use `fromStringEd25519()` instead.

 ---

+##### `fromStringDer` ( `text`: `String` ): `PrivateKey`

+Parses a HEX and DER encoded Ed25519 or ECDSA private key

+**Note**: Does **not** support raw bytes; the data provided must be DER encoded.

+---

 ##### `fromStringEcdsa` ( `text`: `String` ): `PrivateKey`

-Recovers a ECDSA PrivateKey from its text-encoded representation.
+Parses an ECDSA private key from either HEX and DER encoded bytes or just HEX encoded raw bytes.

 ---

 ##### `fromStringEd25519` ( `text`: `String` ): `PrivateKey`

-Recovers a Ed25519 PrivateKey from its text-encoded representation.
+Parses an Ed25519 private key from either HEX and DER encoded bytes or just HEX encoded raw bytes.

 ---